khulnasoft-lab/design.khulnasoft.com/contents/content/terminology.md

 ### Download and Export

-Use "Download" when saving a copy of data to the user's device.
+Use `Download` when saving a copy of data to the user's device.
 The data is already represented by files in GitLab.

-Example: I want to download pipeline artifacts.
+- **Example:** I want to download pipeline artifacts.

-Use "Export" when translating data into one (or more) standard format(s), which can then be imported elsewhere.
+Use `Export` when translating data into one (or more) standard format(s), which can then be imported elsewhere.
-The data is NOT represented by files in GitLab, but needs to be translated into files.
+The data is _not_ represented by files in GitLab, but needs to be translated into files.
 Often there are some export options to tweak the output.

-Example: I want to export the content of a Vulnerability Report to CSV format.
+- **Example:** I want to export the content of a Vulnerability Report to CSV format.

 For a user, one difference between these two can be the duration of each.
 The duration of a _download_ is primarily dependent on the user's network speed, while the duration of an _export_ is primarily dependent on the data